"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 Beyond appearance, one article explored how subtle behavioral manipulations could enhance the cohesion and authenticity of collaboration in Social VR \cite{bailenson2006longitudinal}.
 In their foundational work, Bailenson et al. \cite{bailenson2006longitudinal} introduced the concept of ``Transformed Social Interaction'' (TSI), demonstrating that altering avatar behaviors (e.g., gaze direction, synchronized gestures) can increase perceived team unity.
 Their findings suggest that collaborative realism depends not only on shared goals or tasks established in the virtual environment but also on how interaction feels on a social level.
 By aligning nonverbal cues with social expectations, Social VR applications can strengthen the psychological sense of working as a single team \cite{bailenson2006longitudinal}.

 One study examined how to reinforce the role of realism in a Social VR workplace by eliminating fantastical elements.
 Park et al. \cite{park2024lessons} removed the teleportation feature and required users to navigate through halls and elevators, mirroring how people would walk in a physical office.
 While this approach increased social encounters and enhanced users' social presence, it also introduced usability challenges, revealing a tension between realism and practicality \cite{park2024lessons}.
-The findings of this article echo broader concerns about how much realism is necessary to foster authentic collaboration without compromising the unique affordances of VR.
+The findings of this article echo broader concerns about the necessary levels of realism to foster authentic collaboration without compromising the unique affordances of VR.

-Lastly, one article \cite{dey2024social} showed that Social VR who first engaged in an emotionally intense solo experience approached a subsequent group task with more seriousness and coordination.
+Lastly, one article \cite{dey2024social} demonstrated that Social VR participants who first engaged in an emotionally intense solo experience approached a subsequent group task with more seriousness and coordination.
 The realism of the initial simulation made the following collaboration feel more consequential and authentic.
-Dey et al.'s findings \cite{dey2024social} suggest that initial immersive experiences can reshape how users' perceptions of group work in Social VR, making virtual collaboration feel more meaningful, important, and socially grounded.
+Dey et al.'s findings \cite{dey2024social} suggest that initial VR experiences can reshape how users' perceptions of group work in Social VR, making virtual collaboration feel more meaningful, important, and socially grounded.

-In summary, these articles demonstrate that the authenticity of collaboration in Social VR is not just a result of visual fidelity or technical features, but on how well interactions mirror the rhythms, responsiveness, and emotional tone of real-world teamwork.
-When Social VR users feel that their actions have an impact and that their collaborators are genuinely engaged, the experience transcends the simulation and becomes a psychologically meaningful, socially credible form of collaboration.
+In summary, these articles demonstrate that when Social VR users feel that their actions have an impact and that their collaborators are genuinely engaged, the experience transcends the simulation and becomes a psychologically meaningful, socially credible form of collaboration.

 \paragraph{``Should I Trust this Person?''
-Enabling Trust in Social VR} This sub-theme explores how trust, an essential yet frequently overlooked foundation of effective collaboration, is developed and sustained in Social VR.
-In co-located settings, trust often emerges through informal interactions and subtle nonverbal cues.
-However, these trust-building mechanisms are often limited or absent in remote communication settings.
-Nevertheless, the reviewed articles show that Social VR can foster interpersonal trust through its distinctive affordances, including embodied interaction, avatar behavior, and shared spatial context \cite{torro2023design,yassien2020design}.
+Enabling Trust in Social VR} This sub-theme examines how trust, an essential yet often overlooked foundation of effective collaboration, is developed in Social VR.
+While trust in co-located settings often emerges through informal interactions and subtle nonverbal cues, trust-building mechanisms are often limited or absent in remote communication.
+The reviewed articles show that Social VR can restore some of these cues through embodied interaction, avatar behavior, and shared spatial context \cite{torro2023design,yassien2020design}.